Warren A. Thomson

 Mr. Thomson rejoined Manulife as Senior Vice President, Investments in 2001 after working in the investment banking business focusing on infrastructure financings and international assets.
 He previously worked for Manulife between 1987 and 1994 as Taxation Vice President.
 Mr. Thomson started his career in public accounting.

-He holds a Bachelor of Arts degree from the University of Toronto and has his Chartered Professional Accountant, Chartered Accountant designations from The Chartered Professional Accountants of Ontario.
+He holds a Bachelor of Arts degree from the University of Toronto and is a Fellow of the Chartered Professional Accountants of Ontario.